naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

-**Description:**
-Affiliate Deal Booster is a WordPress plugin designed to help affiliate marketers easily create, manage, and display coupons and deals with affiliate links.
-It includes automatic expiration, click tracking, and a user-friendly shortcode to showcase active deals and coupons to boost your affiliate revenue.
+Affiliate Deal Booster is a WordPress plugin designed to automatically curate, personalize, and display affiliate coupon deals and discounts relevant to your site's niche.
+It helps boost your affiliate revenue by showing targeted, high-converting coupons to your visitors.

----

 ## Features

-- Custom post type for affiliate coupons and deals
+- Automatically fetches coupon deals from multiple RSS or JSON feed sources.
-- Add affiliate URLs, coupon codes, and expiry dates
+- Appends your affiliate ID to all coupon links for tracking.
-- Automatic expiration: expired coupons are trashed daily
-- Click tracking for each affiliate link
-- Shortcode `[adb_coupons]` to display active coupons anywhere on your site
+- Shortcode `[affiliate_deals]` to display deals anywhere on your site.
-- Copy-to-clipboard coupon codes for users
-- Simple and clean admin interface

----
+- Admin interface to add and manage coupon feed URLs.
+- Caches fetched deals for 12 hours to reduce server load.
+- Free basic version with manual feed input.

 ## Installation

-1. Upload the `affiliate-deal-booster.php` file to the `/wp-content/plugins/` directory.
+1. Upload the plugin PHP file to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress admin dashboard under **Plugins**.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Add new affiliate coupons via the **Affiliate Deals** menu.

----
+3. Go to **Settings > Affiliate Deal Booster** to configure your affiliate ID and coupon feed sources.

 ## Setup

-- Create new coupons by entering a title, description, the affiliate URL, optional coupon code, and optional expiry date.
-- Publish coupons; only non-expired coupons will display.
-- Use shortcode `[adb_coupons]` in posts, pages, or widgets to show active deals.

----
+- Enter your default Affiliate ID for link tracking.
+- Add one or more coupon RSS or JSON API URLs, one per line.
+- Save settings.

 ## Usage

-- Visitors see a list of active coupons with coupon codes and "Get Deal" buttons.
-- Clicking "Get Deal" tracks clicks and redirects to your affiliate link.
-- Coupon codes can be clicked to copy directly to clipboard.

-Simple, effective, and ready to increase your affiliate earnings.
+- Use the shortcode `[affiliate_deals]` in any post, page, or widget to display the curated affiliate deals.
+- The plugin automatically appends your affiliate ID to the coupon URLs.

+## Monetization

+- The plugin offers a freemium model: basic deal curation is free, while upgrades can unlock AI-powered deal personalization, automatic affiliate link cloaking, and analytics (future versions).

+## Support

+For issues and feature requests, please contact the plugin author.

 ---

-**Enjoy Affiliate Deal Booster and boost your affiliate revenue effortlessly!**
+Boost your affiliate marketing results with automated, niche-relevant coupon deals using Affiliate Deal Booster.